Speakers

 David Williams

-David Williams is the Director of Training and Development for CMS Australia, where he serves to equip long-term cross-cultural workers at St Andrew’s Hall in Melbourne.
-Prior to this, David spent nine years serving as a CMS missionary in Kenya.
+David Williams is the Director of Training and Development for CMS Australia, where he equips long-term cross-cultural workers at St Andrew’s Hall in Melbourne.
+Prior to this, David spent nine years serving as a missionary in Kenya.
 David is married to Rachel and they have three adult sons.